Set Up and Manage Shared Spaces (For Admins)

 ☐ Decide your collaboration model: internal only, external with other Harvey orgs, or full collaboration with guests

-☐ If using external sharing: Enable use:external_collaboration for relevant users, and designate at least one External Connection Admin (manage:external_connections)
+☐ If using external sharing or guest accounts: Enable Use external collaboration for relevant users, and designate at least one Connection Admin

 ☐ Communicate to your users: Let them know which capabilities are enabled and where to find Spaces in the app